-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The ground floor is of solid construction.
-The first floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
+Floors including sub floors The floors are formed with suspended timber joists being overlaid with chipboard flooring.
+Some areas are formed in solid concrete.
 Sub Floor: No sub floor access was available.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of timber panel style.
+The internal doors consist of timber panel and timber/glazed style.
 The facings and skirtings are of flush style.
-The kitchen is fitted with a range of base and wall mounted units having compatible worktops and integrated appliances.
+The kitchen is fitted with a range of base and wall mounted units having compatible worktops.